Do you have a general question for the COVID Response Team? Email us at email@example.com.

 Q: A household member has COVID.
 Can I still send my child to school?

-Note: These attendance protocols may change if COVID-19 transmission levels escalate or the Centers for Disease Control and the Minnesota Department of Health adjust their recommendations.
+Note: These protocols may change if COVID-19 transmission levels escalate or the Centers for Disease Control and the Minnesota Department of Health adjust their recommendations.

 Q: My child said, “I don’t feel well today.”
 Should she stay home?